Docker

 Containerized Installation

-Begin by downloading the required databases and software.
+Begin by downloading the required databases and software for native CBIcall workflows.
 Save the data outside the container; this preserves it across container restarts and lets you update the software without downloading the data again.
+Skip this section when you only want to validate or run registered nf-core provider workflows.

 Install dependencies for Python 3: